qualityshepherd/brine/posts/of_yarn_and_bone.md

 - Combat: *Rolls: 2d6 → 6, 5* you succeed and deal serious damage
 - Climbing: *Rolls: 2d6 → 6, 2* you reach the top but you're exhausted and on the edge
 - *Rolls: 2d6 → 3, 1* you fail and leave yourself in a bad spot
+- No Relevant `Name`: nobody needs training to slice someone's throat... but that's gonna require some serious fictional positioning!
+So much so, that you likely won't need to roll the *1d6*

 #### Injuries